 Marketing is about communicating your business offering to create a profitable outcome.
-However the days of simple marketing campaigns to support brand awareness and future sales are long gone.
-It’s much more complex than that.
+However, it’s a complex endeavour.

 In addition to the traditional functions of campaigns, PR, advertising and events, the scope of marketing now includes websites, app development, SEO, email marketing, and social media management.
-Its more ‘code driven’ than ever and it’s a fact that marketing now spend more on IT than IT departments.
+Marketing is now ‘code driven’.
+In fact that marketing now spend more on IT than IT departments.

 The term customer journey is being increasingly used.
 It is used to describe a series of actions that a business wants a customer or prospect to follow to a specific outcome.